-Athletic Rehabilitation Therapy Ireland (ARTI) is a professional organisation responsible for the promotion, regulation, and continued education of Athletic and Rehabilitation Therapists.
+Athletic Rehabilitation Therapy Ireland (ARTI) is the governing body responsible for the promotion, regulation, and continued education of Certified Athletic Therapists in Ireland.

-ARTI is dedicated to ensuring that all Certified Athletic and Rehabilitation Therapists provide the highest quality of healthcare to all patients and athletes.
+ARTI is dedicated to ensuring that all Certified Athletic Therapists (CAT) provide the highest quality of healthcare to all patients and athletes.
 This is achieved by reinforcing the emphasis on evidence-based practice through mandatory continued professional development (CPD) and through the maintenance of emergency care certification.

 Professional Practice and Discipline